Or the ghost, depending on how you wish to phrase it.

 And the agreed to limit is usually the cost or the price that the person paid for your service.

-So for example, if you hire a house inspector before you buy a house and he misses something major, and then later on you have to pay thousands of dollars to get it fixed, the only thing you can get back from your inspection company is what you paid them for the inspection.
+So for example, if you hire a house inspector before you buy a house and he misses something major and then later on you have to pay thousands of dollars to get it fixed, the only thing you can get back from the inspection company is what you paid them for the inspection.

-So the day before the wedding, you call up and say, forgot the baker cake.
+So the day before the wedding, you call up and say, forgot to bake your cake.

 The limit of liability says you owe them $400 or whatever.